geetanjlig511-collab/Email-spam-detection/README.md

 To classify emails as Spam or Not Spam.
 To preprocess text data using NLP techniques.
 To train a classification model.
 To evaluate performance using accuracy and confusion matrix.

+# Model Used – Logistic Regression
+We used Logistic Regression because:
+It is best for binary classification (Spam / Not Spam) It works well with text data
+It is simple and fast
+It provides probability-based output

 # How It Works
 1.Load dataset
 2.Clean and preprocess text